celalcakiroglu/tsc/SecondTest.rst

    Remote strain image correlation

-In the diagrams of Figure(:ref:`Remote Strain Gauges`), Figure(:ref:`Middle Strain Gauges Top`) and Figure(:ref:`Middle Strain Gauges Bottom`) the notation used to label the strain gauges is explained on an example in Table
+In the diagrams of Figure(:ref:`Remote Strain Gauges`), Figure(:ref:`Middle Strain Gauges Top`) and Figure(:ref:`Middle Strain Gauges Bottom`) the notation used to label the strain gauges is explained on an example in the table below.

 +------------+--------------------------------------------------------------------------------------+
 | SG_A_0_1/2_A                                                                                      |